Annual Technical Report 2004 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2004/US)

 In October 2000, the patent database on the Web was expanded to include additional U.S. patent image data back to 1790 and other ancillary documents.
 The patent image data can be accessed by a class/subclass search or by patent number.
 In FY 2001, the Internet began electronically publishing for Pre-Grant Publication (PGPub) patent applications.
 Biosequence repository data will be available in FY 2002.
 In FY 2003, assignment data will be added to the website.
 Beginning in FY 2004 and completing in FY 2008, perfection of backfile data will be accomplished and placed on the web.

 Approximately 80% of the examiners use EAST as their primary search tool, with the remainder using WEST.
 EAST users also use WEST for retrieving foreign patent images.
 A future enhancement to EAST will provide this capability in EAST itself.

-USPTO patent examiners and trademark attorneys have access to over 1,000 commercially available databases including those provided by STN (Chemical Abstracts Services and two international organizations), Questel/Orbit, and DIALOG. .
-The content of the Derwent World Patents Index file has been brought in-house and is available via WEST and EAST.
-Patent examiners in the biotechnology field also have access to the commercial sequence databases (for protein and nucleic acid sequence).
+USPTO patent examiners and trademark attorneys have access to over 1,000 commercially available databases including those provided by STN (Chemical Abstracts Services and two international organizations), Questel/Orbit, and DIALOG.

 The content of the Derwent World Patent Index file has been brought in-house and is available via WEST and EAST.
 STIC searchers and patent examiners in the biotechnology field also have access to several public and commercial biosequence databases, including: EMBL, GenBank, Genseq, Swiss-Prot, PIR, and SPTREMBL, as well as the in-house Pending, Published, and Issued databases.